cmcqueen/cobs2-rs/README.md

 ## Intro

-The `cobs` package is provided, which contains modules containing functions for encoding and decoding according to COBS methods.
+This crate provides functions for encoding and decoding of COBS, and a minor variant of COBS known as COBS/R.

 ### What Is COBS?